Chart Color Schemes

 Employment conditions in Killara remain below the national average according to AreaSearch analysis

-The area offers limited local employment opportunities, indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, Killara's labour force increased by 0.7%, but employment decreased by the same percentage, leading to a 1.4 percentage point rise in unemployment.
-In contrast, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%, with only a 0.2 percentage point unemployment increase.
-Statewide, NSW's employment contracted by 0.03% (losing 2,260 jobs) as of 25-Nov-25, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia projects national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Killara's employment mix suggests local employment could increase by 7.6% in five years and 15.2% in ten years, though these are simple weighted extrapolations for illustrative purposes only.
+Between September 2024 and September 2025, Killara's labour force increased by 0.7%, while employment declined by the same percentage, leading to a 1.4 percentage point rise in unemployment.
+In contrast, Greater Sydney saw employment grow by 2.1% and unemployment rise by only 0.2 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Killara's employment mix suggests local employment should increase by 7.6% over five years and 15.2% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment